tkkim-robot/safe_control/robots/README.md

 </div>

 ## How to Run Example
-You can run the primary test example for DPCBF by:
+You can run the test example for DPCBF by:
 ```bash
 python -m dynamic_env.main
 ```